 How can I order additional materials?

-Please visit our website to see if the product is still available with the same product code noted at the end of the title of material.
-This product code indicates that the material is from the same bundle, ensuring that it has consistent movement and color as your previous slabs.
-After confirming the code (i.e. A50) matches your previous order, indicate how many additional quantity you need and process order.
+Please visit our website to see if the product is still available with the same bundle number.
+The bundle number indicates that the material is from the same bundle, ensuring consistent movement and color as your previous slabs.
+After confirming the bundle number (for example, A50) matches your previous order, indicate how many additional quantity you need and process order.